Donny Atherton: Life and racing career

-Turned Professional: Late December 1980 at age 16.

-First Professional race result: Fourth place.
-It was a local race in Van Nuys, California during the week of December 20, 1980.
+After he broke his pelvic bone participating in a school track meet in the spring of 1978, he was out of racing for six weeks.
+Atherton's first national trophy came at the NBA Winter Nationals in Las Vegas, Nevada in February 1979 in second place in both 15 Expert and 14 & over open.
+He turned professional in late December 1980 at age 16.
+His first professional race result was fourth place in a local race in Van Nuys, California during the week of December 20, 1980.
 His first National pro race was the JAG World Championships on December 27, 1980.
 He crashed in the Pro Money class first qualifying moto and his two other qualifying finishes in the qualifying round wasn't good enough and did not transfer to the semi-finals.
 He did get a sixth in Pro Trophy.

-First Professional* win: In "AA" at the American Bicycle Association (ABA) Great Northwest National in Sumner, Washington on June 15, 1983.
+His first professional* win was in "AA" at the American Bicycle Association (ABA) Great Northwest National in Sumner, Washington on June 15, 1983.
 He won US$500 (US$1,032.63 in 2007 Cost of Living Calculator).